Org Export Reference Documentation

 Non-nil means a creation sentence should be inserted at the end of

 the transcoded string.
-If the value is comment, it should be
+If the value is comment

 commented.